 At Garcia Middle School, the main focus is on each student's individual academic progress.
-Due to COVID-19 classes were conducted virtual/face-to-face using technology (laptops, hotspots, and smartboards).
-In order to support student success, students are offered after school and Saturday tutorials, along with Credit Recovery both virtual/face-to-face.
-The teachers embraced professional development opportunities in both curriculum and the use of technology to develop and implement the lessons that would engage distance learning students.
+To ensure student success, students are offered after school and Saturday tutorials.
 Academic Challenges in Reading and Math should be met through the additional strategies provided to teachers by the district curriculum specialist.
 Key deficiencies in students' mathematics and reading content knowledge and skills will be addressed so students will meet college readiness standards and achieve masters levels on the state exams.